-- Keep a record of emergency phone numbers / Player Emergency Information Forms - Make the telephone call for assistance - Provide all necessary information to dispatch (including location, nature of injuries, description of First Aid that has been done) - Report back to Charge Person - Clear any traffic from the entrance/access road before ambulance arrives - Wait by the driveway entrance to guide the ambulance when it arrives
+- Keep a record of emergency phone numbers / Player Emergency Information Forms (forms can be kept in a PDF file on cell phones and protected with a password; all team officials should have this PDF on their phones) - Make the telephone call for assistance - Provide all necessary information to dispatch (including location, nature of injuries, description of First Aid that • has been done) - Report back to Charge Person • - Clear any traffic from the entrance/access road before ambulance arrives - Wait by the driveway entrance to guide the ambulance when it arrives incident must be reported to the BSC by submitting the Player Injury Report Form to injury@burlingtonsoccer.com.

 In the event of a serious injury to a player, the EAP should be implemented immediately.
-Within 24 hours, the incident must be reported to the BYSC by submitting the Player Injury Report Form.
+Within 24 hours, the